pannous/hieros/docs/Home.md

 In in Jiroft, Iran a 5000 year old woman with a golden eye implant was [discovered](http://www.iranreview.org/content/Documents/Iran_s_Burnt_City.htm).
 With an outstanding 1.82 m tall (6 feet) she was much taller than ordinary women of her time.
 We anticipate that genetic tests will show that she was indeed part of the proto-indo-european founding stock.

+Some context of this urbanization can be explored in the paper the [Kurgan Copper Revolution](https://www.academia.edu/14001057/Kurgan_Copper_Revolution)

+If nothing else the little introduction above demonstrates how well the world was connected even before the building of the pyramids.
+Proto-indo-european are sometimes treated as if they stopped at the gates of the superpowers of the time (Sumeria, Susa and Egypt) and had little or nothing to do with its elite.
+Nothing could be further from the truth.

-Some context of this urbanization can be explored in the paper the [Kurgan Copper Revolution](https://www.academia.edu/14001057/Kurgan_Copper_Revolution).
-Here we investigate how deeply the roots go and how the [system](PIE), its [cosmology](cosmos) and language are intertwined with our own:
+Here we investigate how deeply the roots go and how the system, its [cosmology](cosmos) and language are intertwined with our own:

+The Egyptian Hieroglyphic writing system started as a syllabary[➾](https://en.wikipedia.org/wiki/Syllabary) but soon converged to a rather small set of frequent signs and sounds plus [determinants](Determinants) (like [𓈉](𓈉) for land).

 We subscribe to the idea that central words of frequent use and large semantic clusters have a much lower probability of mutating then other words, similar to ultra-conserved genes.
 Especially if they are codefied as those words that had a glyph of their own.

-The Egyptian Hieroglyphic writing system started as a syllabary[➾](https://en.wikipedia.org/wiki/Syllabary) but soon converged to a rather small set of frequent signs and sounds plus [determinants](Determinants) (like [𓈉](𓈉) for land).

-One of the most recognizable letters is '𓃀' which was identified as 'b'.
+One of the most recognizable letters is '𓃀' with the phonetic value 'b':

 Babylon is written [𓃀](𓃀)[𓃀](𓃀)[𓂋](𓂋)[𓏤](𓏤)[𓈉](𓈉) b.b.l.[1](Numbers)(𓈉land) (or b.b.r)

-Using the conventional Egyptian [alphabet](Alphabet) in its late form, which is preserved to us by comparisons to the derived coptic and demotic languages, as well as comparisons to greek and semitic languages.
+Using the conventional Egyptian [alphabet](Alphabet) in its late form, which is preserved to us by comparisons with the derived coptic and demotic languages, as well as comparisons to greek and semitic languages.

 (The mnemonics can be ignored if knowledge German/Denglish is absent)